-The Depot prepared a community relations plan dated June 1999 to facilitate communication among the Depot; other federal, state, or local agencies; and interested groups and other community residents concerning BRAC and environmental restoration activities at the Depot.
-DDC submitted the final post-ROD Community Involvement Plan in February 2005.
+Community Involvement Plan was completed in December 2004 and approved by USEPA and TDEC in January 2005.
 This plan should ensure that all involved or interested parties are provided accurate, consistent information concerning related cleanup activities in a timely manner.
 The following goals of DDC's Community Involvement Plan and the associated activities will fulfill the CERCLA community involvement requirements, as well as provide for a proactive community involvement program:

 - Fulfill information availability requirements by maintaining an updated Information Repository, working with the local media, providing executive summaries of environmental reports, and conducting regular public meetings. - Build positive interest in the cleanup program by producing the EnviroNews newsletter twice a year, producing fact sheets as required, and maintaining the website and community information line.
 The Depot will also have public meetings as required to meet CERCLA requirements.
 Another option is Community Information Sessions to keep the community updated about the progress of the cleanup program throughout its completion. - Building community awareness about community involvement opportunities as the environmental program progresses can be done through regular and consistent communications.
 Fact sheets and newsletters are key elements of this goal.
-In addition, reaching out to the media through news releases and backgrounders will assist with this goal. - Maintain regular information channels through the RAB meetings, annual public meetings, newsletters, fact sheets, and other communications from DDC.
+In addition, reaching out to the media through news releases and backgrounders will assist with this goal. - Maintain regular information channels through public meetings, newsletters, fact sheets, and other communications from DDC.